-The 2019 Sustainable Garden Tour will be held Sunday, June 9th from 1-5 PM, featuring rain gardens, native plant landscaping, rain barrels, backyard wildlife habitat, edible gardens, composting and more.
+The 2019 Sustainable Garden Tour was held Sunday, June 9th from 1-5 PM, featuring rain gardens, native plant landscaping, rain barrels, backyard wildlife habitat, edible gardens, composting and more.
 Local residents open their gardens and share their experiences landscaping with natural resources in mind.
-This year's tour will feature gardens from homes, schools, libraries, and churches in the Vienna-Oakton area.
+The 2019 tour will feature gardens from homes, schools, libraries, and churches in the Vienna-Oakton area.
 Hidden treasures and verdant landscapes await you!

 Please enjoy each garden at your own pace.
 Visit as many or as few as you like.
 No RSVP is required.
 Free and open to all!

 The Sustainable Garden Tour is coordinated by the Northern Virginia Soil and Water Conservation District.
 Special thanks to Garden Tour partners: Fairfax Master Naturalists and Fairfax County Public Schools Get2Green.
 Thank you!

 For more information or to nominate a site, please email us or call 703-324-1423, TTY 711.

 The 2019 Sustainable Garden Tour was held on Sunday, June 9 and featured nine homes and community areas in Vienna and Oakton.
 Each year, the Northern Virginia Soil and Water Conservation District highlights sustainable gardens and watershed-friendly projects in Fairfax County through our Sustainable Garden Tour.
 Local residents open their gardens and share their experiences landscaping with natural resources in mind.
 Homes on the garden tour have voluntarily installed conservation practices such as rain gardens, porous pavers, pollinator gardens, and other practices that not only help conserve soil and water, but are also environmentally friendly.